Cold as You

 “You put up walls and paint them all a shade of gray”

-The gray color imagery signals emotional coldness and lifelessness in the relationship, and connects to Taylor's career-long practice of using color as emotional shorthand.
+The grey colour imagery signals emotional coldness and lifelessness in the relationship, and connects to Taylor's career-long practice of using colour as emotional shorthand.

 Uncle Jerry conducts a detailed analysis of the chorus rhyme scheme, marking it as ABABCC, 'ending' (A), 'day' (B), 'defending' (A), 'say' (B), 'through' (C), 'you' (C).
 He notes this is a 'redundant rhyme scheme' and identifies it as a classical pattern called a 'sustain' (six-line stanza rhyming ABABCC).
 He further researched and found 83 poems in the Victorian Periodical Review using the same pattern, including works by George Meredith, Thomas Hardy, and Alfred Lord Tennyson.